SPH and SPH Foundation to donate more than $367,000 to charity this year

 The Business Times Budding Artists Fund (BT BAF), which provides children and youth from financially disadvantaged backgrounds opportunities and access to the arts, will get $10,000.

-The amount will go towards the organising of its annual fundraising and charity event Children for Children, held to commemorate Children's Day, on Oct 8.
+The amount will go towards the organising of its annual fundraising and charity event Children for Children, held to commemorate Children's Day.

 Lastly, around $7,000 raised during the SPH Tribe Challenge 2021 - Heart & Sole Charity Fundraiser this year will go to the STSPMF and BT BAF.
-The event saw more than 160 staff members clocking more than 11,000km in a virtual charity walk.
+The event saw more than 160 SPH employees clocking over 11,000km in a virtual charity walk.

 Dr Lee Boon Yang, chairman of SPH and SPH Foundation, said in the statement: "As the long-drawn battle against Covid-19 enters its second year, many of the vulnerable in our community continue to face disruptions to their lives brought about by the pandemic.